AXIOMPHARMACEUTICALS

 Overview

-KLOW builds upon GLOW protocol by adding KPV for enhanced anti-inflammatory action.
+KLOW builds upon GLOW protocol by adding KPV for anti-inflammatory action.
 This combination lacks clinical trials on the specific four-peptide formulation despite individual component research.
 Standard vial contains 80mg blend (50mg GHK-Cu, 10mg TB-500, 10mg BPC-157, 10mg KPV).

-Each peptide contributes distinct biological pathways: GHK-Cu modulates gene expression for tissue repair, TB-500 enhances cellular migration and wound healing, BPC-157 upregulates growth factors for tissue regeneration, and KPV inhibits NF-κB inflammatory pathway.
+Each peptide contributes distinct biological pathways: GHK-Cu modulates gene expression for tissue repair, TB-500 cellular migration and wound healing, BPC-157 upregulates growth factors for tissue regeneration, and KPV inhibits NF-κB inflammatory pathway.

 Multi-modal healing addressing tissue through complementary pathways

-Enhanced tolerability with KPV versus GLOW formulation
+tolerability with KPV versus GLOW formulation

 Single injection convenience factor